History of NAGRA

 Typical games include bingo, pull-tabs, lotteries, raffles, and non-profit Las Vegas or Casino nights used by nonprofit organizations for fund raising purposes.

-NAGRA has also responded to the increased growth in gaming by expanding its scope to include regulatory concerns involving Sports Wagering, iGaming, Indian gaming, riverboat gaming, casino and video gaming, pari-mutuel wagering and other activities which are of interest to its member agencies.
+NAGRA has also responded to the increased growth in gaming by expanding its scope to include regulatory concerns involving Sports Wagering, iGaming, Indian gaming, riverboat gaming, casino and igaming, pari-mutuel wagering, safer gambling and other activities which are of interest to its member agencies.

 Vision & Goals